montsieur/t1a1-workbook/README.md

 #### Routers and Routing

-A [**router**][8] is a network device(s) that connects multiple computer networks together either through a local network or over the internet by directing and managing data packets between them through a cable or wirelessly (Wi-Fi) using TCP/IP models.
+A [**router**][8] is a network device(s) that connects multiple computer networks together either through a local network *(Testbook, n.d.)* or over the internet by directing and managing data packets between them through a cable or wirelessly (Wi-Fi) using TCP/IP models.
 As networks become increasingly complex, the potential routes between destinations also grow extensively.

 [**Routing**][9] will provide security features such as firewalls, performs tasks to share from a single public IP address to multiple devices on a network and manages data traffic and enables the network to maximise its capacity and minimise congestion efficiently using various metrics such as:
 - **Hop count** - specifies number of passes through devices such as a router, allowing a packet to move through the source.